 Read the waitlist letter and any waitlist FAQs on the portal or the webpage: Read the directions carefully that they send you in the waitlist letter or on the portal.
 I know I’m repeating myself here — it’s because that’s the most important thing to do.
 If they don’t say not to send something — SEND SOMETHING.

 Be Honest: If you will definitely attend if you are admitted, tell them so.
 If you will jump at the opportunity and IMMEDIATELY accept a spot, let them know.
-If you are turning down all your other waitlist offers, but only keeping theirs, let them know that too.
+If you are turning down all your other waitlist offers but only keeping theirs, let them know that too.
 If you’re so interested in attending and you’d consider a gap year or starting the second semester, you should let them know that, too.
 Don’t lie.
 Also, if your financial circumstances have changed and you might be able to afford more than you initially applied with, that can be helpful info also.

 Be nice: Be Positive.
 Thank them for the continued opportunity to be considered.
 Don’t complain or whine about being waitlisted in your WL-LOCI.
 Don’t ask them why you weren’t admitted.
 Don’t assume you know why you weren’t admitted — you might end up highlighting an aspect of your application they were overlooking.